One of the most frequently asked questions we receive is, "What program should I move to after I finish my current programming cycle?"

-This is the time where we need to have a serious conversation.
+This is the time when we need to have a serious conversation.
 When we get asked about what program to do next, we strive to do our best to help you find the best program possible for you.
 The most common answer we get when asked what someone’s goal is, is “I want to burn fat and get bigger and stronger too.”

 Truth be told, that is what we all want, but we also need to face facts.
 If there was such a program that did everything at once, everyone would be doing it, wouldn’t they?
-There are very, very few people on this planet that can burn fat, build muscle size, and get stronger all at the same time.
+There are very, very few people on this planet who can burn fat, build muscle size, and get stronger all at the same time.

-So, for the rest of us that don’t have such superpowers, we need to prioritize those goals and place them in order of priority.
+So, for the rest of us who don’t have such superpowers, we need to prioritize those goals and place them in order of priority.
 This is when you take that long, hard, and objective look in the mirror or at photos and ask yourself what matters most to you.
 There is no common answer to this question because there is only one you.
 The good news is that your answer is right because it’s yours to decide.

 There are four major categories that matter when it comes to developing your physique and athletic performance, and those four categories are as follows:

 Take out your phone, a pen and paper, or whatever you want to use to rank those goals in order that matter most to you and rank them 1-4.
 For example, when I first started training, I was 125 pounds soaking wet, and 135 pounds pinned me to the bench.
 So, my goals would’ve looked like this.

 - Build Muscle

 Your list may look completely different than mine would have, but that’s okay because it’s what you want that is important.
 However, I do have one suggestion if weight loss is a high priority.